greg-js/arch-wiki-md-repo/wiki/_content/english/DeveloperWiki-NewMirrors.md

 *   Do not sync more often than every hour, but you should sync at least once a day
 *   Sync on a random minute so it is more likely the requests will be spaced out with other mirrors
 *   Use the following [rsync](/index.php/Rsync "Rsync") options: **-rtlvH --delete-after --delay-updates --safe-links**
-*   If you ever whish to send downtime notifications to our users, please use the [arch-mirrors-announce](https://mailman.archlinux.org/mailman/listinfo/arch-mirrors-announce) list.
+*   If you ever wish to send downtime notifications to our users, please use the [arch-mirrors-announce](https://mailman.archlinux.org/mailman/listinfo/arch-mirrors-announce) list.
 You do not need to subscribe to be able to post.
 *   http support

 #### Tier 1 requirements